It looks like you're located in Australia.

 I will always love shopping and pretty clothes.
 But these days I have an entirely different approach.

-Interested in learning more about how to save money?
+Interested in learning more about how to save money and improve your spending habits?
 Check out our comprehensive guide.

 I’ve learned that long-term goals are infinitely more satisfying than any knee-jerk spending reaction.
 Call me old-fashioned—or maybe just old—but nothing brings me greater joy than knowing I have money in the bank.

 A lot of it has to do with priorities.
-What is actually important to you in a year, five years, or TWENTY years down the road.
+What is actually important to you in a year, five years, or TWENTY years down the road?
 Being debt free?
 Financial security?
 A paid-off house?
 Paying for your kids' college?
 Living comfortably in retirement?
+Ultimately, I was after financial freedom, even if I didn’t know it at the time.

 Don’t get me wrong, I still like to shop.
 But it is no longer a pastime.
 And when I do, I know exactly how that shopping fits with the rest of my priorities.

-Watch as another self-proclaimed spender shows how to stop impulse shopping and cut down on spending.
+Watch as another self-proclaimed spender shows how to stop impulse purchases and cut down on spending.
+These small changes in behavior helped me gain control and build a healthier relationship with money.

 I’m kind of joking, but not.
 Once I had kids, I no longer had free Saturdays or really much free time at all.
 Turns out if you don’t spend hours and hours in stores you will buy less and it's much easier to stop impulse shopping.
-(I know, I know, this is a really deep post.)
 And it works the same way with groceries.
 Shop less, stop impulse shopping, spend less.
-Magic.)
+Magic.
 It would probably be easier to take up running or photography, but having a kid will also help.
+Don't want to have a kid?
+Yeah, I get it.
+It's a lot.
+But maybe try to live like you do in some key ways.

 I used to get InStyle magazine.
 It’s beautiful but brainless, I’m not even sure there are articles, but I loved flipping through the pictures while I watched TV.
 But all it did was make me aware of more things I might want to have.
 I (mostly) don’t miss it.
 Even if you don’t get InStyle, I bet there are people/places/things that stoke your discontent (hello beautiful random Instagram influencer).
-Consider how much time and energy you spend in that place.
+Spending triggers are real, and the less I exposed myself to them, the better I felt.
+Especially on social media, where everything is curated to make you want more.

 I know myself well enough to know that if I feel like I can’t buy anything, I will start to get twitchy and want to go crazy.
-So, I have a budget and I always set aside at least a little money for clothes every month.
+So, I use YNAB to plan my spending, and I always set aside at least a little money for clothes every month.
 Having a plan for my money doesn’t mean I can’t buy clothes at all, it just gives me boundaries and helps me prioritize.
 I don’t buy as many things, but what I do buy, I love much more.

 Nowadays, I don’t just buy something because it is a “good deal,” I hold out for the thing I really want.
 It is usually more expensive, and maybe I have to wait a little bit longer, but it is so much more satisfying to have one thing you love than a whole bunch of meh.